Frequently Asked Questions (FAQs)

 We take part in a number of events, social and professional.
 In past semesters we were involved in the following:

-Social: A semesterly potluck and other events with the engineering fraternity, Sigma Phi Delta, also various AΩE events such as dinners, theme park trips, and our end of the semester formal
+Social: Various AΩE events such as dinners, theme park trips, and our end of the semester formal

 What are the benefits of joining AΩE?

-Benefits include, but are not limited to: friendship, leadership opportunities, empowering other engineers, professional development and networking, academic support, social and philanthropic involvement and events.
+Benefits include, but are not limited to: friendship, leadership opportunities, professional development and networking, academic support, social and philanthropic involvement and so many fun events!